 Set up payment reminders

 Sometimes, clients delay payment.
 It could be cash flow worries.
-It could be that they simply forgot.
+It could be that they forgot.
 For whatever reason, you won't get paid unless you chase.
 Get savvy by setting up payment reminders.

 Zervant helps you keep track of invoices by sending you automatic reminders to your inbox whenever they become overdue.
 It allows you to see who's paid, who hasn't and who needs chasing.
 Perfect.
-(Did we mention already that Zervant is completely free?)
+(Did we mention already that Zervant is entirely free?)

 Don't jump to conclusions or get tough too soon